This article I wrote originally was published by Techniques in May 2019. It appears below in its original entirety.

 Entrepreneurs Learn From Failure

 CTE entrepreneurship teachers can help students work through failures to develop as lifelong learners in pursuit of career success.
-Entrepreneurship education provides students with the opportunity to learn by creating their own authentic business.
+High school entrepreneurship education provides students with the opportunity to learn by creating their own authentic business.
 Along the journey, students develop soft skills and real-life skills to overcome setbacks and failures.
 As the graphic on the next page illustrates, there is a process to guide students as they create a business while allowing them to work through failures at every step, adapt and learn.

 A Barrington High School student team from Barrington, Illinois, was challenged to identify a problem that they encountered personally.
 The team bonded over their frustration with their grandparents’ lack of technology skills; developed a business that offered mature adults a tutoring service to learn how to use their personal devices, such as smartphones; and created Funtastech.
 This was exciting and it seemed like a great idea, but …